A Synthesis Of Techniques

 Avoiding Unnecessary Medical Tests

-One thing technology can help you do is to avoid medical tests that are not necessary.
+One thing technology can help you do to avoid medical tests that are not necessary.
 According to one source, unnecessary tests cost: “…$200 billion…and are thought to cause 30,000 deaths each year.”
 You can consult with your healthcare provider to help determine what tests are and are not necessary.

 A given healthcare provider has to foot the bill if you’re paying a regular fee, for the costs of medical examination, operation, and monitoring help manifest.
 This is generally no small fee.
-As a result, the right healthcare providers will have an in-built prerogative to help you avoid unnecessary tests, as these tests cost them money as well.
+As a result, the right healthcare providers will have an in-built prerogative to help you avoid unnecessary tests, as these tests cost them money.

-Additionally, with the internet it’s possible to avoid a great deal of unnecessary testing just through your own research—however, this isn’t often advisable.
-All you need to do is take one trip to WebMD.com to discover you’ve got the symptoms for all the worst possible ailments in the world.
+Additionally, it’s possible to avoid a great deal of unnecessary testing with the internet just through your own research—however, this isn’t often advisable.
+All you need to do is make one trip to WebMD.com to discover you’ve got the symptoms for all the worst possible ailments in the world.

 Obviously, you’re not so sick; but alarmist sites can make you think you are, and that’s not good for anyone.
-The only thing worse than an unnecessary medical test ordered by a doctor is an unnecessary—and expensive—medical test that you order yourself.
+The only thing worse than an unnecessary medical test ordered by a doctor is an unnecessary—and expensive—a medical test that you order yourself.
 When it comes to healthcare, unless you’re a professional, you need to trust the experts.

 Thankfully, technology in the industry is helping to do away with such situations.
-Through tech solutions like the cloud (which will be examined further), costs can be curbed for a healthcare business.
-This allows them to keep from pushing medical treatments that aren’t strictly necessary in order to maintain the financial bottom line.
+Through tech solutions like the cloud (which will be examined further), healthcare businesses can curtail costs.
+This allows them to keep from pushing medical treatments that aren’t strictly necessary to maintain the financial bottom line.
 There’s a catch-22 in the industry.

-Costs of insurance, operation, and collateral educational expense continuously drive prices–not to mention associated legal issues associated with compliance and the like.
+Costs of insurance, operation, and collateral educational expense continuously drive prices–not to mention legal issues associated with compliance and the like.
 At the same time, sometimes unnecessary treatment can be toxic to patients.
 The solution seems to come in technology that curtails infrastructural expenses.